plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 operationId
 ^^^^^^^^^^^

-All Swagger operations (i.e. a combination of a URL route and method) can have an "operationId", which is name that is unique to the specification.
+All Swagger operations (i.e. a combination of a URL route and method) can have an "operationId", a name that is unique to the specification.
 This operationId is very useful for code generation tools, e.g. swagger-codegen, that use the operationId to generate method names.

 The generator first checks for the value of ``endpoint`` specified when declaring the handler with a handler registry.
 If this is not included, the generator defaults to the name of the function.

 In many cases, the name of the function will be good enough.
-If you need more control over the operationId, specific an ``endpoint`` value.
+If you need more control over the operationId, specify an ``endpoint`` value.

 description
 ^^^^^^^^^^^

 Swagger operations can have descriptions.
 If a handler function has a docstring, the generator will use this as a description.

+You can also set the `description` argument for a `marshmallow.Field` and the generator will add this to the swagger file.

 definition names
 ^^^^^^^^^^^^^^^^